eresearchqut/etc_jupyterlab_telemetry_extension/README.md

 Each event message will contain a list of cells relevant to each event.
 See the [Relevant Cells](#relevant-cells) section for details.
 Each event will also contain a JSON representation of the Notebook in its present state.
 The notebook JSON object contains a list of notebook cell objects.
 A notebook cell object will contain only the cell id if the cell content or output hasn't changed since the last event.

-The rationale for recording only the cell id when the cell contents have not change sense a prior message is that it saves storage space.
+The rationale for recording only the cell id when the cell contents have not changed sense a prior message is that it saves storage space.
 This approach allows for messages to be reconstructed at a later time by using the cell contents contained in previously logged messages i.e., the cell IDs are used in order to obtain the contents of the cell from a previously logged cell.

 Please note that in order to reconstruct messages all *enabled* events must be logged.